How to Find Forgiveness Without an Apology

 The ghosts of our “forgiven” past can re-appear out of nowhere as a result of an action or comment that re-ignites the experience.
 When this happens, we feel as if we are living it completely over, especially when a sense of closure was never reached.

 When you had to find forgiveness on your own without an apology, anger and hurt are more likely to return to haunt you again.
+Forgiveness without closure leaves an open door for that sort of thing.

 I had this happen recently.
 Someone from my past who hurt me a great deal showed up at my house to tell me how much they “appreciated” me for what I brought to their life.
 When they left, I felt angry and resentful that they could talk about appreciation without acknowledging how much pain they caused.
 It was if they could just gloss over the hurt with fancy words.
 I knew I had come to a place of forgiveness at one time, but at that moment I felt as raw as ever.
 Why did I need an apology now?
 Why after ten years, did it’s absence make me mad.